 How to get rid of fruit flies in your home

-Fall is the time of the year when fruit flies can become very bothersome in homes.
+Fruit flies can become bothersome indoors.
 Here are some tips for removing them.

-Flies of all kinds peak in numbers during late summer because there is lots of decaying fruit and other organic material out there this time of year.
-Fall is the time of the year when fruit flies, also known as vinegar flies, can become very bothersome in homes.
+Flies of all kinds peak in numbers during late summer due to the availability of decaying fruit and other organic material outdoors.
+While fruit flies can be found indoors in the presence of overripe fruits, the fall months are a time when their population size is high and bothersome.
 This is especially true for anyone with a vegetable garden or backyard orchard.

-- Use a small jar with a homemade paper cone set on top with the narrow end of the cone pointing up.
+Option 1.
+Use a small jar with a homemade paper cone set on top with the narrow end of the cone pointing up (Photo 2).
 Place a bit of juice or rotting fruit in the bottom to attract the flies.
 The paper cone will keep them in the jar until they die.
 A variation of this trap is to use a small kitchen funnel set into a tall wine glass with a splash of wine in the bottom of the glass.
-The flies seem to like the wine much better than the juice.
-Empty the trap and replace the splash of wine every day.
-(Vinegar will also work as bait; good wine should be drunk, not wasted on fruit flies!)
+Empty the trap and replace the juice, fruit or wine every day.

-- Fill several juice glasses or smaller with apple cider vinegar to about two-thirds full.
-Then add a drop or two, no more, of liquid dishwashing soap to the vinegar and swirl it a bit.
+Option 2.
+Fill several small juice glasses or bowls with apple cider vinegar to about two-thirds full.
+Add a drop or two, no more, of liquid dishwashing soap to the vinegar and swirl it a bit.
 Then, stretch plastic wrap across the top of the glass so it is taut.
 A rubber band will hold it in place.
 Punch about a dozen or so holes in the plastic wrap with a toothpick and set out the traps where the flies seem to congregate.
 The flies enter the trap through the holes and drown themselves in the vinegar.
 Empty and refresh as needed.